jeffknupp/blog/in_progress/eavesdropper2.md

 Except Google *did* have a Web Search API (and Bing currently has one).
-It is rate limited (to prevent the situation mentioned above) and deprecated, but it still exists.
+It is rate limited (to prevent the situation mentioned above) and deprecated, but it still exists and works.
 Given this fact, "scraping" Google search reults for my search term became much more straightforward.

 I decided to use [scrapy]](http://www.scrapy.org) as the engine for my